-Dr Paine is a current Springboard Fellowship awardee from the Academy of Medical Sciences, and a co-investigator on grants from the Canadian Institute of Health Research, the Heart and Stroke Foundation of Canada (HSFC).
-She has also held previous postdoctoral fellowships and grants from the Canadian Institute of Health Research (CIHR) and the Fonds de recherché Quebec – Santé (FRQ-S).
+Dr Paine is a current Springboard Fellowship awardee from the Academy of Medical Sciences, and a core investigator in the Lifestyle Theme of the £11.6 million National Institute of Health Research-funded Leicester Biomedical Research Centre.
+She is also a co-investigator on grants from the Canadian Institute of Health Research, the Heart and Stroke Foundation of Canada (HSFC).
+She has also held previous postdoctoral fellowships and grants from the Canadian Institute of Health Research (CIHR) and the Fonds de recherché Quebec –Santé (FRQ-S).

-Dr Paine is an editorial board member for the International Journal of Behavioural Nutrition and Physical Activity, and is an Early Career Editorial Board member for Psychosomatic Medicine.
+Dr Paine is a Deputy (Associate) Editor for ‘Stress and Health’, with responsibility for manuscript submissions in the area of Psychophysiological Processes of Stress and Neurobiology of Stress.
+She is also an editorial board member for the International Journal of Behavioural Nutrition and Physical Activity and is an Early Career Editorial Board member for Psychosomatic Medicine.
 She regularly reviews papers for leading scientific journals in her field, has served as a member of conference scientific committees, and is a member of the Executive Working Group for guideline update for the Canadian Association for Cardiac Rehabilitation and Prevention.

 Dr Paine also presents her work at international conferences, for which she has received a variety of awards including an Early Career Award from the International Society of Behavioural Medicine (2021).
-She is a member of a variety of professional organisations including the UK Society of Behavioural Medicine.
+She is a member of a variety of professional organisations and regularly reviews for both national and international funding organisations.

 - Chauntry A.J.,Bishop N.C., Hamer M., Paine N.J.
 (2022) The Impact of Sedentary Behaviour and Physical Activity on Multisystem Physiological Reactivity to Acute Psychological Stress: A Systematic Review.
 Biological Psychology, 172, 108374.
 DOI: 10.1016/j.biopsycho.2022.108374